moneroguides/1x02-setting-up-your-own-node/script.md

 `mkdir ~/monerod; tar -xjf monero-linux-x64-v*.tar.bz2 -C ~/monerod`

 Before we execute this command, let's have a little look at what we're about to do.
-Firstly, we're making a directory called "monerod", in the users directory (/home/"USERNAME"), then we're using "tar" to unpack the compressed file into the directory we just created.
+Firstly, we're making a directory called "monerod", in the users directory (/home/"USERNAME"), then we're using "tar" to unpack the compressed folder into the directory we just created.

-Be aware, if you're using a raspberry pi or similar, you may well need the ARM version of the software.

 Now, let's run that by hitting enter.

-If we use the `cd` command and navigate to the newly created directory, se can see the extracted folder using the `ls` command once more.
+If we use the `cd` command and navigate to the newly created directory, we can see the extracted folder using the `ls` command once more.

 ### WINDOWS - GUIDE